oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/alert.md

 ## Solid

-You can set the alert to a solid color background by adding the `solid` property, the property is a`boolean`
+You can set the alert to a solid color background by adding the `solid` props, the props is a`boolean`

 </card>